jhu04/bluej-themes/README.md

 open java-colors.css
 ```

+(press enter after the first line).
 This creates and opens a file called `java-colors.css`, which bluej reads off of.

 Now, go ahead and open the `java-colors-dark+.css` in this Github repository and copy and paste the contents of the file in `java-colors.css`.
 Press cmd+s to save.